 One of Mat’s main passions is his growing role as a bass player.
 It all started when his stepfather Brian, died in 2015, leaving a bass guitar and various other ‘bits’.
 Strangely, Mat had decided only that day to ask the ol’ fella to teach him how to play bass.
 “I thought it would be good for both of us, but Bri would have loved showing me something he knew, that he loved so much himself”.
 Sadly, that night, Brian died and Mat never got chance to have those lessons.
 Instead, he sold his saxophone and took up the bass guitar, with a view to learning to play it as well as Brian had.

 “I’ve gone over to the dark side and love it!”
 Mat has been ‘gigging’ regularly and is one third of Stray’s House Band P.R.S.
 They have their own website, but what started out as a bit of fun, has turned into something considerably more.
 “I think you’ve definitely found your musical calling” said trumpeter Nathan Bray, after they played together at a gig.

-Mat has a wife and daughter, who are his pride and joy, along with his Sprocker Spaniel Chloe.
+Mat has a 17-year old daughter, who is his pride and joy, along with his slightly crazy Sprocker Spaniel, Chloe.